UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 #### Vision Transformers

-Vision Transformers take inspiration from the success of Transformer models in NLP tasks.
+Vision Transformers take inspiration from the success of Transformer models in NLP tasks [2].
 The input image is first divided into small patches of fixed size, which are then fed into a Transformer encoder.
 The Transformer encoder consists of multiple layers of self-attention and feedforward neural networks, which allow the model to discover the importance of each patch and learn complex representations of the image.
 Finally, a classification head is added on top of the Transformer encoder to predict the class label of the image.

 ![ViT](assets/images/team-33/ViT.png "ViT")